'Sustained' vandalism forces Offaly church to introduce opening times

 Sustained vandalism took place in the past year at St Catherine's

-ONGOING vandalism at St Catherine's church and its new community garden in Hophill has forced the introduction of opening times there.
+ONGOING vandalism at St Catherine's church in Tullamore and its new community garden in Hophill has forced the introduction of opening times there.

 “From June 1, due to vandalism we are introducing opening times, from 8am to 4pm, and are in the process of installing monitored CCTV,” said the local Rector Rev. Canon Isaac Delamere